CPC Definition - Subclass A23B

 Chemical ripening of fruit or vegetables with liquids, solids or gases.

 Preserving, protecting or purifying packages or package contents in association with packaging and apparatus therefor are classified in group B65B 55/00.
-Preserving meat, sausages, fish, fish products, eggs, egg products, fruit, vegetables or edible seeds and apparatus therefor not restricted to packaging are classified in subclass A23B.
+Preserving meat, sausages, fish, fish products, eggs, egg products, fruit, vegetables, edible seeds milk, dairy products, edible oil or fats, flour, dough before baking, finished bakery products, non-alcoholic beverages, beverages from legumes, cocoa or cocoa products, tea, tea substitutes, herbal tea, tea containing beverages, coffee, coffee substitutes or coffee containing beverages and apparatus therefor not restricted to packaging are classified in subclass A23B.

-Group B65D 81/00 deals with containers, packaging elements or packages, for contents presenting particular transport or storage problems, or adapted to be used for non-packaging purposes after removal of contents.
+Group B65D 81/00 deals with containers, packaging elements or packages, for contents presenting particular transport or storage problems or adapted to be used for non-packaging purposes after removal of contents.
 More specifically, group B65D 81/28 deals with applications of food preservatives, fungicides, pesticides or animal repellants to the container or the packaging material, per se to prevent deterioration or decay.
-Subclass A23B deals with preserving meat, sausages, fish, fish products, eggs, egg products, fruit, vegetables or edible seeds, per se.

 Attention is drawn to the following places, which may be of interest for search: